brimstonetrader/blog/AgramandTheWall.md

 The 4 player version of Agram has shuffled cards, via "place Random Stack", but this means it can not have any sort of hidden information.
 This is because "set Hidden" does what it does to a component or region, but a stack is neither.
-In Ludii, you've got Components, which can be a Card, Die, Piece, or Tile, and Containers, which can be a Board, Deck, Die, or Hand.
+In Ludii, you've got Components, which can be a Card, Die*, Piece, or Tile, and Containers, which can be a Board, Deck, Dice, or Hand.
 Stacks can be created, but they are not a Type in Ludii.
 This is something which could be worked on and fixed.
 I have not found evidence of the "Deck" Ludeme being used successfully, but it conceptually acts as an off-board stack.
 An on-board stack would likely need to be classified as a Container.
 Anyhow, here's the latest crop.